-'''
+''' (53) Para-sha-n=mi.

+rain-PROG-3-DIR

+p ='It is raining.'

+ILL = ASSERTSs(p)

-(53) Para-sha-n=mi. rain-prog-3-dir p = 'It is raining.'
-ILL = ASSERTS_s(p) SINC = \{Bel(s, p), Dir(s, Bel(s, p))\} STRENGTH = +1 (Faller 2002: 25, ex.16)
+SINC = {Bel(s, p), Dir(s, Bel(s, p))}

+STRENGTH = +1 (Faller 2002: 25, ex.16) '''
-'''

 In Cuzco Quechua, just like in Bulgarian in (41) above, the availability of evidence to the speaker cannot be targeted by negation or otherwise explicitly challenged or denied.
-Modal 22.
-This is a simplified version that does not account for the meaning of =mi in questions, for which see (Faller approaches derive this property, referred to as non-challengeability, via an evidential presupposition.
+Modal approaches derive this property, referred to as non-challengeability, via an evidential presupposition.
 Faller derives the same property via an evidential sincerity condition.

-Sincerity conditions-just like presuppositions-cannot be targeted by negation, though for a different reason: negation is a propositional operator whose scope does not include speech-act content.
+Sincerity conditions-just like presuppositions-cannot be targeted by negation, though for a different reason: negation is a propositional operator whose scope does not include speechact content.
 Consider an example with an explicit performative below:

-(54) I promise not to hike the Continental Divide Trail in the winter.
+- (54) I promise not to hike the Continental Divide Trail in the winter. - (i) = [ promise [ $\neg p$ ] ] proposition - (ii) $\neq \neg$ [promise [ p ] ] performative information.
+Presuppositions, on the other hand, are pieces of information shared by interlocutors prior to the conversation, which is often used as an argument against presuppositional analyses of evidentiality.

-'''

-(i) = [ promise [ \neg p ] ] proposition

-'''

-(ii) $\neq \neg$ [promise [p]] performative

 Sentential negation in (54) does not affect the illocutionary force of a promise and only affects the scope proposition.
 Such examples show that the information associated with speech acts is not accessible to propositional operators (though see Krifka (2014) for special cases).
-The advantage of her analysis, Faller argues, is that sincerity conditions contribute discourse-new information.
-Presuppositions, on the other hand, are pieces of information shared by interlocutors prior to the conversation, which is often used as an argument against presuppositional analyses of evidentiality.
+The advantage of her analysis, Faller argues, is that sincerity conditions contribute discourse-new